gurrenm3/BTD-Mod-Helper/Wiki/Making-a-Custom-Boss.md

 `SkullPositions`: The positions of the skulls on the boss's health bar, as a float from 0 to 1, if not set, the skulls will be evenly spaced out.

-`PreventFallThrough`: Determines if the boss's health should go down while it's skull effect is active.
+`PreventFallThrough`: Determines if the boss's health should go down while it's skull effect is active (only applicable to existing, ingame actions).

-`TriggerImmediately`: Determines if the timer starts immediately
+`TriggerImmediately`: Determines if the timer triggers when the boss is spawned (only applicable to existing, ingame actions)

 # Example